djeada/Linux-Notes/notes/file_system.md

 1. **Visible files** are displayed when you list the contents of a directory using commands like `ls`.
 2. **Hidden files** are not displayed in a standard directory listing.
 They start with a period (`.`) and typically store configuration data or system files.
 They can be revealed using the `ls -a` command.

-#### Note About File Names

-Filenames are case-sensitive.
+> Filenames are case-sensitive.
 This means the operating system treats "Test," "TEST," and "test" as different files.
 Also, most file types in Linux are determined by file content and not by the file extension, unlike systems like Windows.

 #### Special Directory Names